daniagudelos/daniagudelos/README.md

 :mag_right: I worked on the [MEMAP project](https://github.com/SES-fortiss/SmartGridCoSimulation).
 We created a tool to optimize non-used energy potentials in a network of buildings, saving money and reducing Co2 emissions.

+:computer: My website is up!
+I use this space to share a bit of who I am.
+The technical and non-technical parts of me.
+Check it out at [https://daniagudelos.github.io/](https://daniagudelos.github.io/)

-:bulb: I would like to share with you some of the projects I have made over the last few years.
-It will take some time, so: patience.
-But, bear with me.
+:bulb: The idea is to make more posts about what I learn.
+It will take some time, so be patient.
+Bear with me.
 It will be fun.
-You will see content about:
-- Vim
-- Git
-- Java

-I am currently working on a website.
-Stay tuned!

 ## Always learning!